-In the one-year Master's Comparative Literature, you focus on analysing literary and cultural objects within an interdisciplinary, theoretical framework.
-Grounded in literature and literary theory, the programme trains you to analyse cultural phenomena (both Western and non-Western) within an interdisciplinary and globalised context.
+Grounded in literature and literary theory, the one-year Master's Comparative Literature trains you to analyse cultural phenomena (both Western and non-Western) within an interdisciplinary theoretical framework and a globalised context.

 The Master's programme in Comparative Literature is theoretical in character.
 It uses methods such as textual analysis, deconstruction and close reading in order to address a variety of issues including post/de-coloniality, global literacy, race and gender.
 This programme suits students who want to gain a better understanding of the dynamics between the literary and the political.

-The Comparative Literature programme at the University of Amsterdam offer you:
+The Comparative Literature programme at the University of Amsterdam offers you:

 Comparative Literature is an accredited degree programme of Literary Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Literary Studies and the title Master of Arts (MA).